A Snapshot of Ovarian Cancer

 Trends in NCI Funding for Ovarian Cancer Research

-The National Cancer Institute's (NCI) investment2 in ovarian cancer research increased from $100 million in fiscal year (FY) 2008 to $111.7 million in FY 2012.
-In addition to this funding, NCI supported $22 million in ovarian cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in ovarian cancer research was $100.6 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $22 million in ovarian cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Ovarian Cancer